 Umbrella liability insurance with a limit of at least $5,000,000.

 The County shall be named as an additional insurance on each Required Insurance Policy.
-All insurance shall be obtained from companies acceptable to the County and require at least thirty (30) days advance notice to the County of an intention to cancel the policy.
-Company shall deliver to the County evidence satisfactory to the County of such insurance and evidence of renewal or replacement policies no later than ten (10) days before the expiration thereof.
+All insurance shall require at least thirty (30) days advance notice to the County of an intention to cancel the policy.
+Company shall deliver to the County evidence of such insurance and evidence of renewal or replacement policies no later than ten (10) days before the expiration thereof.

 Construction.

-Company shall not commence construction of the Landfill (the “Construction”) until the Pre-Development Conditions have been completed.
+Company shall not commence construction of the Landfill (the “Construction”) until the Permit has been issued.

 Company shall conduct the Construction, and maintain the Landfill throughout the Term, in accordance with the plans and specifications set forth in the Pre-Development Package.